doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP IMPORT DOCUMENT` command <!-- REF _command_.VP_IMPORT_DOCUMENT.Summary -->imports and displays the document designated by *filePath* in the 4D View Pro area *vpAreaName*<!-- END REF -->.
+The `VP IMPORT DOCUMENT` command <!-- #REF _method_.VP_IMPORT_DOCUMENT.Summary -->imports and displays the document designated by *filePath* in the 4D View Pro area *vpAreaName*<!-- END REF -->.
 The imported document replaces any data already inserted in the area.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.